mighty-gerbils/gerbil/doc/guide.md

 and can only use the baseline parts of the gerbil runtime (gx-gambc0).
 That means that static executables can't use the expander or the compiler, as the meta levels of the gerbil runtime are not linked and initialized.
+They also take quite longer to compile.

 The advantage is that static executables don't require a local Gerbil installation to work, which makes them suitable for binary distribution.
 They also load faster, as they don't have to do any dynamic module loading.
-And finally, because dependencies are compiled in together, you can apply declarations like `(not safe)` to the whole program, resulting in potentially significant performance gains.
+Furthermore, because dependencies are compiled in together, you can apply declarations like `(not safe)` to the whole program, resulting in potentially significant performance gains.
+And as of `Gerbil-v0.13-DEV-50-gaf81bba` the compiler performs full program optimization with tree shaking, which provides further performance benefits.

 ### Prelude Modules and Custom Languages